NYC DOB violation explanation for homeowners

 Who is responsible for fixing the violation?

-•Previous owner (good luck finding them)
+• The previous owner (good luck finding them)

-•Contractor (the company just resolved)
+• The contractor (the company just dissolved)

-•Neighbor (go ahead and sew me)
+• The neighbor (go ahead and sue me)

-•It was always like that (Codes change)
+• It’s always been like that (codes change)

-•Close out applicaton by filing inspection certifications.
+• Close out the application by filing inspection certifications.

 Is a violation a serious crime?